 Yes, this is recognised as a need for families.
 The holiday club is a priority for the school and aims to broaden the interests of the pupils whilst encouraging high levels of social interaction and fun.
 More information

-There is no specialist nursing team at Lighthouse but general staff receive full and appropriate training in First Aid and in the management of specific conditions such as epilepsy, diabetes etc to adhere to the school’s medical policies.
+There is no specialist nursing team at Lighthouse but identified staff receive full and appropriate training in First Aid and in the management of specific conditions such as epilepsy, diabetes etc to adhere to the school’s medical policies.

 Many individuals with ASC have very limited friendship groups or no friends at all and struggle to fit in.
-Lighthouse works hard to ensure that pupils have friendship groups within the school and, where possible, with our partner schools that are based on shared interest and mutual respect.
+Lighthouse School works hard to ensure that students have friendship groups within the school and, where possible, with our partner schools that are based on shared interest and mutual respect.

 There is a Lighthouse uniform which we encourage all pupils to wear as it reflects the school’s ethos, values and high standards.

 We understand that many of our pupils have very rigid habits regarding the clothing they wear and can be distracted by the sensory feedback of certain clothing.
 They have highly favoured colours, textures and styles in which they feel comfortable and secure.
 Enforcing a new type of clothing on such children could increase anxiety, so at Lighthouse we carefully support those pupils who are having difficulty in accepting a uniform.
 We do this through positive reinforcement, reward and praise.
 A uniform also serves as a physical prompt which helps some of the students to differentiate between school days, weekends and holidays.
 We also work to prepare those pupils beginning their integration into our partner schools or their community comprehensive schools to adapt to a change in uniform to ensure they ‘fit in’ with their mainstream peers.

-Lighthouse recognises that many individuals with ASC have a very narrow field of interest and this is an area we aim to expand for every pupil.
-Spending leisure time in an enjoyable way is important for the self esteem of any individual.
+Lighthouse School recognises that many individuals with ASC have a very narrow field of interest and this is an area we aim to expand for every student through the curriculum and extra-curricular activities.